-I saw that the Church may drink of a full cup, just as well as to hold an empty one in the hand, or at the mouth.
+I saw that the church may drink of a full cup, just as well as to hold an empty one in the hand, or to the #32 mouth.

 I saw that it was not the plan of God to have some eased and others burdened.
-Some feel the weight and responsibility of the cause, and the necessity of their acting, that they may gather with Christ, and not scatter abroad.
+Some feel the [#4.p32]weight and responsibility of the cause, and the necessity of their acting, that they may gather with Christ, and not scatter abroad.
 Others go on free from any responsibility.
 They act as though they had no influence.
 Such scatter abroad.
 God is not partial.
 All who are made partakers of his salvation here, and hope to share the glories of the kingdom hereafter, must feel the responsibility of their own case, and for the influence they exert over others, and gather with Christ.
 If they maintain their christian walk, Jesus will be in them the hope of glory, and they will love to speak forth his praise that they may be refreshed.
 The cause of their Master will be near and dear to them.
 It will be their study to advance his cause and to honor it by holy living.
 Said the angel, "Every talent God will require with usury."
-Every Christian must go on from strength to strength, and employ all their powers in the cause of God.
+Every christian must go on #33 from strength to strength, and employ all their powers in the cause of God.[#4.p33] Vision of the Future.